Applicable Tax Laws

 Other tax exemptions and tax relief associated with the German Inheritance and Gift Tax Act include:

-- Household and personal effects are tax exempt up to EUR 41,000 if the beneficiary is taxable in tax class I (otherwise up to EUR 12,000);
+- Household and personal effects are tax exempt up to EUR 41,000 if the beneficiary is taxed under tax class I (otherwise up to EUR 12,000);

 - Acquisition by a church (Kirche) and a Jewish cultural community in Germany;